 Total DNA from water samples was extracted from the filters using the PowerWater Sterivex DNA Isolation Kit (MoBio Laboratories, USA) according to manufacturer recommendations (Trials 1 and 2) or Gentra Puregene Reagents (Qiagen) with an added proteinase K-lytic enzyme digestion step (Sinigalliano et al., 2007, Trial 3).
-In addition, total bacterial DNA from the swabs and oyster larvae were extracted using a PowerSoil DNA Isolation Kit (MoBio Laboratories, USA) with light modifications detailed below.
-In brief, pooled oyster larvae were ground in a mortar with a sterile pestle and then placed into bead tubes for extraction.
-The cotton tops of the swabs were cut off directly into bead tubes.
+In addition, total bacterial DNA from the swabs and oyster larvae were extracted using a PowerSoil DNA Isolation Kit (MoBio Laboratories, USA) with slight modifications detailed below.
+In brief, frozen pooled oyster larvae were ground in a mortar with a sterile pestle and then placed into bead tubes for extraction.
+The RNA later containing the cotton tops of the swabs were placed directly into bead tubes.
 Bead tubes were incubated at 65 °C for 10 min and then shaken horizontally at maximum speed for 10 min using the MO BIO vortex adaptor.
-Following extraction, all DNA concentrations were quantified with both a Nanodrop 2000 instrument and a Qubit Fluorometer (ThermoFisher Scientific, Wilmington, DE).
+Following extraction, DNA concentration was quantified with both a Nanodrop 2000 instrument and a Qubit Fluorometer (ThermoFisher Scientific, Wilmington, DE).

 16S rRNA gene amplicon analysis was performed using 515F/806R primers to amplify the V4 region (Trials 1 and 2) or 967F/1064R primers to amplify the V6 region (Trial 3).
 The V4 region was used in Trials 1 and 2 for better taxonomic resolution of all sample types and the V6 region was used in Trial 3 for independent confirmation with greater sequencing depth.
 A two-step PCR reaction following Illumina’s 16S Metagenomic Sequencing Library Preparation Protocol was performed on the samples from Trials 1 and 2 (Illumina).
 The PCR products were then analyzed with 250 bp paired-end sequencing to obtain fully overlapping reads on an Illumina MiSeq at the Genomics and Sequencing Center at the University of Rhode Island.
 The samples from Trial 3 were prepared with a 2-step fusion primer PCR amplification according to the protocols from the Keck Sequencing Center at the Marine Biological Laboratory (MBL) (https://vamps.mbl.edu/resources/primers.php).
 Paired-end sequencing was performed at the MBL on an Illumina HiSeq 1000 to generate 100 bp double strand reads with full overlap of the V6 region.